tokamak-network/tokamak-rollup-metadata-repository/docs/registration-guide.md

 - [ ] Message follows exact format
 - [ ] Signature is valid and recoverable
 - [ ] Signed by the correct sequencer address
+- [ ] Signature timestamp is within 24 hours

+### Update-Specific Validation (if updating)
+- [ ] lastUpdated is within 1 hour of current time
+- [ ] lastUpdated is after previous lastUpdated timestamp
+- [ ] Only mutable fields are changed

 ### Metadata Quality
 - [ ] RPC endpoint is accessible